 - Financial issues: This does not necessarily mean you and your spouse are having trouble with your finances.
 Financial issues also refer to a lack of financial compatibility.
 If one spouse is focused on the future while the other only wants to live for today, this can eventually wear on the marriage until divorce seems like the only suitable solution.

 - Different interests: While it is absolutely important to have your own interests and identities, having shared interests is also an essential component of a successful marriage.
 Without any common passions or priorities, you and your spouse will eventually drift apart and feel like strangers to one another.

 - Inability to resolve conflict: No one gets along 100% of the time.
 Having disagreements is natural and expected, but it is how partners deal with their disagreements that can make or break a marriage.
 It is important to establish some ground rules that allow each partner to feel respected and heard.
 Otherwise, the accumulation of poorly handled conflicts and hurt feelings will end their marriage one day.

 Divorce Attorneys in Louisville

 If you and your spouse can no longer make the marriage work, now is the time to retain skilled legal representation to protect your interests.
-At Louis P. Winner in Louisville, our divorce attorneys are dedicated to navigating clients through every step of the divorce process.
+At Winner Law Group, LLC in Louisville, our divorce attorneys are dedicated to navigating clients through every step of the divorce process.
 We understand that this is an emotional and difficult experience for most couples to endure, which is why we provide the compassionate and skilled guidance you deserve.